Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Estimation of

 \section{Estimation of $g_{a \gamma \gamma}$}

-{The key parameter that allows us for collider detection of ALP is the ALP-photon coupling $g_{a\gamma\gamma}$.} In this section, we present the estimation in accuracy measurement of $g_{a\gamma\gamma}$ coupling following the cut-based analysis discussed above.
+The key parameter that allows us for collider detection of ALP is the ALP-photon coupling $g_{a\gamma\gamma}$.
+In this section, we present the estimation in accuracy measurement of $g_{a\gamma\gamma}$ coupling following the cut-based analysis discussed above.
 To achieve this, we adopt the conventional binned $\chi^2$ method which is defined as follows:

 where $N_j^{\tt obs}$ denotes the number of simulated events in the $j^{\tt th}$ bin, and $N_j^{\tt theo}(g_i)$ represents the corresponding number of events predicted theoretically in the presence of NP, which depends on the coupling parameter(s) $g_i$.
-The summation extends over all bins of the chosen observable---the differential scattering cross-section defined in Eq.~\eqref{eq:diff.cross.ALP}---which is employed in the analysis.
+The summation extends over all $\cos \theta$ bins of the chosen observable, the differential scattering cross-section of the process $e^+e^- \to \gamma a(\chi \chi)$ defined in Eq.~\eqref{eq:diff.cross.ALP} in Appendix \ref{sec:diff.cross}, which is employed in the analysis.
 The statistical uncertainty in each bin, $\Delta N_j$, is taken to be $\sqrt{N_j^{\tt obs}}$, under the assumption that the event counts follow a Poisson distribution.

 Our objective is to estimate the precision with which $g_{a\gamma \gamma}$ coupling can be estimated at the $e^+e^-$ colliders.
-We set the input of $g_{a\gamma \gamma}=1.33 \times 10^{-5}$ GeV$^{-1}$ with $m_a=5$ GeV in order to consistent with DM phenomenology.
-The variation of the $\chi^2$ function with respect to the NP coupling is illustrated in Fig.~\ref{fig:chi2}.
-After employing cut on missing energy ($E_{\text{miss}}<510$ GeV) and dividing the differential cross-section distribution into 10 bins.
-Therefore, the number of degrees of freedom is 9, which corresponds to a chi-squared value of $\chi^2 = 8.34$ for a 68\% confidence level (C.L.).
-For unpolarized beam, the accuracy of $g_{a\gamma \gamma}$ coupling is approximately 2.4\%.
-If we consider $\{P_{e^+}:P_{e^-}\}=\{-20\%:+80\%\}$ polarization combination, non-interfering SM background is reduced substantially while the signal increases, the accuracy is enhanced to the 1.1\%. {The `optimal' accuracy is obtained when the numerical bin-by-bin event distribution reaches close to that of the analytical distribution.
+We set the input of $g_{a\gamma \gamma}=1.33 \times 10^{-5}$ GeV$^{-1}$ with $m_a=5$ GeV in order to be consistent with DM phenomenology.
+The variation of the $\Delta\chi^2=\chi^2-\chi^2_{\text{min}}$ function with respect to the NP coupling is illustrated in Fig.~\ref{fig:chi2}.
+Here, $\chi^2_{\text{min}}=0$}.
+For unpolarized beam, the accuracy of $g_{a\gamma \gamma}$ coupling is approximately 1.87\%.
+If we consider $\{P_{e^+}:P_{e^-}\}=\{-20\%:+80\%\}$ polarization combination, non-interfering SM background is reduced substantially while the signal increases, the accuracy is enhanced to the 0.87\%.
+The `optimal' accuracy is obtained when the numerical bin-by-bin event distribution reaches close to that of the analytical distribution.
 This requires higher number of events and more luminosity.
-However, in the present context the betterment would be marginal, given the huge SM background left even after employing selection cuts.}
+However, in the present context the betterment would be marginal, given the huge SM background left even after employing selection cuts.